 I have some adorable nephews and nieces.
-I’m lucky to be “Aunty” not only to my brothers 2 boys, but the children of close friends and extended family.
-I have been bestowed upon the responsibility of being a godmother.
+I'm lucky to be “Aunty” not only to my brother's 2 boys, but the children of close friends and extended family.
+I have been bestowed with the responsibility of being a godmother.
 Not the fairy type, I see more the scotch drinking, hand talking, mob boss type.
-One day I will call upon you for a favour… and you will not refuse me.
-I like to think I’m tough, but I’m not.
+One day I will call upon you for a favor… and you will not refuse me.
+I like to think I'm tough, but I'm not.
 I get hustled by a bunch of preschoolers, they know we do what they want.

 My nephew “C,” my brothers oldest had a speech impediment as a small child.
 I love lisps, even the word lisp, sounds like someone with a lisp is saying it.
 The mispronunciation of words is adorable, be still my beating heart.
 C at 3 or 4 years old replaced his “L's” with “Y's.”
 It would melt my heart when he told me “Aunty Hawyee, I yove you.”
 The poor kid had to tell me 18 times one morning what he wanted for breakfast, not because I couldn't understand him, but because he was SO darn adorable saying “fruit loops” it was more like “fUUoot yoops”.
 “Aunty Hawyee yisten to me!
 Yisten!
 I want fUUoot yoops!!”
 At 6 he doesn't “yove me” anymore, it's straight up love, but I'll take that too.
 The “No yoke” line made me think of that.

 Anyways… if you made the hot cross buns we posted last week you likely have a gang of yokes hanging around your fridge.
 No fear, we have a solution for you.
 Freeze them!
-Really, you can make mayo, ranch and Caesar dressing, honey mustard, and then fancy up the mayo, (chipotle mayo is delicious) but it will still only last a week or two.
-Astounding when you think about how long bought mayo lasts!
-You can make custard, delicious for a treat or sweet breakfast, I will do up that recipe for you, but yater, (later) okay?
+Really, you can make paleo mayo, paleo ranch dressing and Caesar dressing, honey mustard, and then fancy up the mayo, (chipotle mayo is delicious) but it will still only last a week or two.
+Astounding when you think about how long store-bought mayo lasts!
+What kind of un-natural crap is in there, anyway?!
+You can make a custard, delicious for a treat or sweet breakfast, I will do up that recipe for you, but yater, (later) okay?

 - Place the ingredients in your immersion blender cup, (everything at room temperature) and blend.
 It is actually that easy.
 Why have you been eating that cane sugar and preservative loaded crap?